kmalinich/dieslg8/README.md

 * Fuel gauge hijack
   * When throttle is above 49%, the fuel gauge becomes a boost gauge
   * Reference table below
+* Clear selective DTCs on KL30 (if enabled, by default it is not)
+  * Once the parts are replaced on my test mule, I'll be removing the glow plug and MAF related codes (see table below)
+* Clear all DTCs on KL30 (if enabled, by default it is not)

 ## DTCs cleared
 Group | DTC | Description